Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 This pasta delivers on every level.
 The sauce is velvety and packed with flavor.
 The sun-dried tomatoes add this incredible sweet-tangy depth.
 The chicken stays juicy and tender.
 And the pasta soaks up all that creamy goodness in every single bite.

 It tastes like you spent hours cooking, but it comes together in 30 minutes.
 It feels fancy enough for date night but easy enough for a Tuesday.
-It makes amazing leftovers.
-And yeah, it’s good enough that someone might actually propose after eating it.
+It makes wonderful leftovers.
+And yeah, it’s tasty enough that someone might actually propose after eating it.

 Nicolas’s final take: I’ve eaten a LOT of pasta in this house.
 Nora makes pasta probably three times a week.
-This marry me chicken pasta is now in my top three favorite dishes she makes.
+This “marry me chicken” pasta is now one of my top three favorite dishes that she makes.
 Maybe top two.
 The sauce is just… perfect.
 I could drink it with a straw.
 Don’t tell Nora I said that.

 Nora back: Too late, I’m putting it in the article.

-Here’s my advice: make this this week.
+Here’s my advice: make your own pasta this week.
 Don’t overthink it.
-Follow the recipe, use good Parmesan, don’t skip the sun-dried tomatoes, and watch everyone at your table go quiet because they’re too busy eating to talk.
+Follow the recipe, use excellent Parmesan, don’t skip the sun-dried tomatoes, and watch everyone at your table go quiet because they’re too busy eating to talk.

 That’s when you know you’ve nailed it.

 Want more amazing pasta recipes?
-Check out our complete chicken recipes guide with over 20 family-tested dishes that never disappoint.
+Refer to our Italian Pasta Recipes Guide and our complete chicken recipes collection with over 20 family-tested dishes that never disappoint.

 From our kitchen to yours,